zhousarah/azure-compute-docs/articles/virtual-machines/workloads/oracle/oracle-reference-architecture.md

 - **Shard directors**.
 Lightweight services that need to be deployed in each region/availability zone that your shards reside in.
 Shard Directors are Global Service Managers deployed in the context of Oracle Sharding.
 For high availability, we recommend that you deploy at least one shard director in each availability zone that your shards exist in.

-  When you connect to the database initially, the shard director sets up the routing information and caches the information for subsequent requests, which bypass the shard director.
+  When connecting to the database initially, the shard director sets up the routing information and caches the information for subsequent requests, which bypass the shard director.
 Once the session is established with a shard, all SQL queries and DMLs are supported and executed in the scope of the given shard.
 This routing is fast and is used for all OLTP workloads that perform intra-shard transactions.
 We recommend that you to use direct routing for all OLTP workloads that require the highest performance and availability.
 The routing cache automatically refreshes when a shard becomes unavailable or changes occur to the sharding topology.

   For high-performance, data-dependent routing, Oracle recommends using a connection pool when accessing data in the sharded database.
 Oracle connection pools, language-specific libraries, and drivers support Oracle Sharding.
 For more information, see [Oracle Sharding Overview](https://docs.oracle.com/en/database/oracle/oracle-database/19/shard/sharding-overview.html#GUID-3D41F762-BE04-486D-8018-C7A210D809F9).